FREE SHIPPING ON ORDERS OVER $50

 How to Choose the Best Oil for Your Skin

-It's no longer a secret that oil is an excellent moisturizer, but it can be overwhelming to choose the best facial oil for your skin when there are so many options.
+It's no longer a secret that oil and skincare go well together, but it can be overwhelming to choose the best facial oil for your skin when there are so many options.
 Let's take a look at components to consider, and explore some favorite oils.

 linoleic vs. oleic acid

 First things first, we have to talk about fatty acids.
 Fatty acids are basic building blocks of all oils (including sebum - the naturally occurring oil of our skin), and linoleic and oleic acids are two important ones to consider when talking about skincare.
 Studies have found that individuals with acne-prone skin generally have lower levels of linoleic versus oleic acid in their sebum, and that topical application of linoleic acids can help to manage acne.
 As a result, oils with higher percentages of linoleic acid are excellent options for those battling acne.

 With that said, most of us don't have the luxury of a single skin concern, but may also want to treat dryness, signs of aging, or hyperpigmentation.
 Oleic acid adds richness and heaviness to oils, making oils high in oleic acid excellent deep moisturizers (especially luxurious as night treatments).